 After investing for 12 months, using the example below, the average cost per share is lower than the average price and the current cost per share.

 |Investment Date||Amount Invested||Share Price||# Shares Purchased|

 The chart above is intended to illustrate the mathematical principle of dollar cost averaging.
 This hypothetical example is for illustrative purposes only and doesn't represent any specific type of investment.
 It doesn't include the impact of expenses or fees, which would have reduced the results of the illustration.

 How to Take Advantage of Dollar-Cost Averaging

-There are many ways you can can take advantage of dollar-cost averaging.
+There are many ways you can take advantage of dollar-cost averaging.
 A common method is payroll deductions for an employer-sponsored retirement plan such as a 401(k) plan funded through mutual funds.
 You can decide on an amount to deduct from your paycheck on a monthly basis and shares will be purchased at that day's offering price.
 The principle of dollar-cost averaging also applies to after-tax accounts.
 If payroll deduction is not available, you may elect to have an amount automatically withdrawn regularly from your bank account through electronic funds transfer (EFT).

 Have Questions About Investing?

 Talk with your State Farm® agent who can help develop a plan to fit your goals.
 Simply click, call, or stop by an office in your neighborhood.